charlesmchen/TaoTeChing/README.md

 ```
 Act without acting,
 Work without working,
 Find flavor in the flavorless.
-Regard the small as large and the few as many,
-Act without acting,
-Work without working,
-Find flavor in the flavorless.
-Regard the small as large and the few as many,

 Treat the small as large and the few as many,
+Treat small things as though they were large
+And the few as though they were many,
 And repay resentment with kindness.

-Plan for difficulties while they are still easy;
+Plan for hard things while they are still easy;
 Deal with large matters while they're still small.

 The most difficult things in the world begin as things that are easy;
 The most difficult problems begin as things that are easy;
 The greatest difficulties arise from small problems,